Type — workers village

 Every village, every site we have visited so far, has – citing Gernot Bohme – its own Atmosphere.
 Sometimes it embraces us, sometimes it appears detached, other times instead it makes us feel uncomfortable as if we were intruders breaking a perfect balance, static though dynamic at the same time.
 This is the feeling perceived coming to Borgo Littorio.

-The working-class villages were foremost conceived as headquarters for the occupational activities of those involved in “reclamation and land transformation work, but also in the large hydraulic installation projects, in the construction of a net of ordinary roads and railways that cross depopulated and depraved regions”, thereby resuming the theory by Oreste Bordiga dealing with the issue of internal colonisation.
+The workers villages were foremost conceived as headquarters for the occupational activities of those involved in “reclamation and land transformation work, but also in the large hydraulic installation projects, in the construction of a net of ordinary roads and railways that cross depopulated and depraved regions”, thereby resuming the theory by Oreste Bordiga dealing with the issue of internal colonisation.

 The research conducted by the Palermo Board of Public Works allowed to date the villages’ foundation projects: so were built Sferro, Filaga, Littorio and Regalmici.
 While planned for 1927/28 there were the villages of Geraci (EN-CL), La Gabella (CT) and Mussolinia.
 Followed by Bardara di Lentini, built by will of Pietro Lanza di Trabia, who strongly contributed, among other things, to the establishment of the Consortium for the Reclamation of Lake Lentin, whose reclamation works projects date back as early as 1879.